-In the fall of 2010 Kim starred in the blockbuster 3D movie Resident Evil Afterlife, with Milla Jovovich.
+In the fall of 2010 Kim starred in the blockbuster 3D movie Resident Evil Afterlife, with Mila Jovovich.

 In 2008 Kim starred in and executive produced the film The Poet.
 Before its wide release it won best picture and best director (Damian Lee) at the New York Staten Island Film festival.

-Kim starred on Broadway as “Stanley Kowalski” in A Streetcar Named Desire, as the title role in Macbeth at the legendary Stratford Theatre, and has appeared in over fifty plays in North America.
+On Broadway, Kim starred as 'Stanley Kowalski'?in A Streetcar Named Desire, as the title role in Macbeth at the legendary Stratford Theatre, and has appeared in over fifty plays in North America.

-He has continually proven himself to be a leading force in the world of acting and his versatile volume of work speaks for itself.
+Kim Coates has continually proven himself to be a leading force in the world of acting and his versatile volume of work speaks for itself.
 His strong acting ethic means that he is an actor who cannot be stereotyped and this has brought him critical acclaim.

 Kim currently resides in Los Angeles with his wife and their two children.